 Catch Their Eye

 People receive hundreds of emails a day, so it’s up to you to make yours stand out.
-The first and possibly most important step in making your email stand out is an effective headline.
+The first and possibly most important step in making your emails stand out are effective headlines.
 If your customer doesn’t open your email, it won’t matter how amazing the actual newsletter is because they won’t see it.
 Creating a lively and intriguing headline gives you the best chance of catching their eye and getting them to open your newsletter.
-Try to keep the subject lines relatively short so that recipients can read the whole subject line on whatever device they are using.
+Try to keep the email subject lines relatively short so that recipients can read the whole subject line on whatever device they are using.

 Once you’ve successfully caught your customer’s attention, it’s imperative that you keep it!
 Utilizing effective images is one method that has proven to be very successful.
 People don’t want to read a wordy and text-heavy email.
-By inserting a few photos, you can break up the text and are more likely to keep your customer’s attention.
+By inserting a few photos, you can break up the text and are more likely to keep your reader’s attention because it’s easier to read as well.
 That said, don’t put a random photo in your newsletter just for the sake of having a picture.
 Doing this may end up hurting your credibility more than if you had just left it out.

 Be Straightforward and Concise

 As I mentioned before, most people aren’t fans of text-heavy content.
 People want their information quickly and concisely, and if you send them an essay, you can bet they won’t take the time to read it.
 When writing a newsletter, be as straightforward as possible and focus on the quality of your content.
 This doesn’t mean your newsletter has to be extremely short; it just means it should communicate everything you want to say without any unnecessary fluff.